 That’s why it is vitally important to discuss and negotiate all the facets of your relationship beforehand.
 Writing up an agreement is the best way to ensure you are both on par as to what’s involved in the arrangement and expected of one another.
 This way you can always turn back to the relevant clause to reaffirm His/his rights and responsibilities which have been agreed upon.

 What did you think of the contract?
-Click the button below to share your thoughts & suggestions.
+Add your review here.